Science has an ugly, complicated dark side. And the coronavirus is bringing it out.

 The trend isn’t limited to the administration.
 “In a normal news cycle, science gets like less than 1 percent of the coverage,” Boni says.
 “But in today’s news cycle, the only thing in the news is science.
 So everybody, every economist, every physicist, every tech guru, everybody wants a piece of the attention if they think they can link themselves or link their own pastime, their background, to something that’ll be covered.”

-For Boni, economists are particularly unrelenting offenders: “It’s like, if all the country’s bridges fell down, the economists would get right behind the civil engineers and tell them exactly what to do.
+For Boni, economists are particularly unrelenting offenders: “If all the country’s bridges fell down, the economists would get right behind the civil engineers and tell them exactly what to do.
 I mean, it’s absolutely amazing that they think they have a role in this discussion.”
 For example, Boni tells me about hearing an episode of the podcast Deep Background, hosted by Harvard Law professor Noah Feldman, with Nobel Prize–winning economist Paul Romer as a guest.
 Romer argued that epidemiologists are refusing to “do the math” and aren’t doing nearly enough testing in the US.
 The criticism, coming from an economist, didn’t sit well with Boni.
 “I could tell he had the right intentions,” he says.
-“But seeking him out as an expert, you know, that’s 35 minutes of podcast time that Noah Feldman didn’t talk to another real expert.”
+“But seeking him out as an expert, that’s 35 minutes of podcast time that Noah Feldman didn’t talk to another real expert.”
 He argues that epidemiologists should be the ones making public health recommendations, not economists.
 (Romer pushed back on this in an email to me, arguing that the policy response to the coronavirus is an inherently interdisciplinary problem, and that it is “appropriate” for economists to weigh in on the subject.)

 Other experts I spoke with agreed that nonspecialists are getting unwarranted time in the spotlight, though not all felt comfortable naming individuals on the record.
 As JAMA‘s Bauchner puts it, “What I have been surprised by—and I will not name names—is the prominence that some of the major media outlets have given people whom I think may be speaking in areas in which they are not noted experts.”